- Home

 Future Active Transportation Connection (East 33rd Street to Sheridan Road)

 The active transportation connection between East 33rd Street and Sheridan Road is shown under Phase 5 of the SR 303 Corridor Study (Appendix A).
-While funding has not been identified for these improvements at this time, information regarding possible route alignments and configurations will be presented at the June 2023 Open House Meeting .
+While funding has not been identified for these improvements at this time, information regarding possible route alignments and configurations was presented at the June 2023 Open House Meeting .

 Sign up to receive news and alerts from the City of Bremerton